canaryGrapher/whatsappBulker/README.md

 ## Guide for Linux users
 1. If python is not already installed, you can install it by using the ```sudo apt-get install python``` command in the terminal.
 Enter your password and let it install.
 2. Now, given that you already have the data set of the numbers, save those in the **rawNumber.txt** file.
 Make sure that you enter each number in a new line.
 If you are adding those number, make sure that all of them either have the country code pre-fixed, or they don't.
 Don't mix it with each other.
-3. Now fire up your Command Prompt and navigate to the folder where this file is saved.
+3. Now fire up your terminal and navigate to the folder where this file is saved.
 After navigating there, run the **whatsappAPI.py** script.
 Also, make sure that no web.whatsapp.com tab is open.
 ```python whatsappAPI.py```
 4. Now, run another python script named **automateMessage.py** using the command ```python automateMessage.py```.
 Your default web browser will automatically open a new [WhatsApp](https://web.whatsapp.com) tab.
 Proceed with the steps and when the message is sent, close the tab.
 5. Press **_Enter_** twice on the keyboard in the terminal window.
 This will have open another tab in the Browser.
 You'll have to do this step after every message is sent.